Dandelion jelly tastes a bit like honey.

-It’s true!
+It’s true.
 My youngest took a taste and proclaimed the honey good.

 Dandelion Jelly was a fun project to try out.
 I was a little leery as to how it would taste so I only made one batch the first time.
-I didn’t want to use all that sugar and find we really didn’t like it.
+It would be a bummer to use all that sugar and find we really didn’t like it.
+I had no reason to fear.
+It is delicious.
+I made another 2 batches to have for Christmas gifts.
+(Uhm….. if you are a relative of mine pretend you didn’t read that.)

-There are three sections to this page…
+There are four steps to this project…

-• first make your Dandelion ‘Tea”,
+• First make your Dandelion ‘Tea”,

-• then make your jelly out of that ‘tea’.
+• Then make your jelly out of that ‘tea’.

-• then preserve it by canning.
+• Then preserve it by canning. (or put it in the refrigerator)

 Know your Canner